WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```
  bcftools mpileup -f hg38_chr22.fasta NA19042_region.bam | less -S
 ```

-This generates an intermediate output which contains genotype likelihoods and other raw information necessary for variant calling.
+This generates an intermediate output that contains genotype likelihoods and other raw information necessary for variant calling.
 This output is usually streamed directly to the caller like this:

 ```
 bcftools mpileup -f hg38_chr22.fasta NA19042_region.bam | bcftools call -m | less -S